 - -- Applications

 - -- Bapcod

 - -- CMake

 - -- CMakeLists.txt

 - -- Documentation

 - -- Demos

-- -- LICENCE.pdf
+- -- License.pdf

 - -- README.md

 - -- Scripts

+- -- Tests

 - -- Tools

 Applications folder should contain user applications, no applications are provided by default.
-We explain how to create an application in Section 1.3.
+We explain how to create an application in Section 1.4.
 Bapcod folder contains the C++ source code of BaPCod.
 Cmake folder and file CMakeLists.txt contain CMake scripts necessary for compiling and linking BaPCod, its demos and user applications.
 Documentation folder contains the source of the present user guide.
 Demo folder contains demos which come together with BaPCod source code.
-LICENCE.pdf and README.md files contain the licence and the installation instructions.
-The licence stipulates that you can use BaPCod for free for academic purposes.
+LICENCE.pdf and README.md files contain the license and the installation instructions.
+The license stipulates that you can use BaPCod for free for academic purposes.
 Scripts folder contains some scripts necessary for BaPCod installation and other tasks.
-Tools folder contains the archived source code of two third-party open-source libraries, namely Boost 1.76 and LEMON 1.3.1.
-BaPCod is dependent on them, as well as on the Cplex library, which can be obtained for free for academic use.
-Tools folder also contains the RCSP library, which is necessary for using the VRPSolver extension.
+Some unit tests are available in Tests folder (for the moment, only for the VRPSolverEasy interface).
+Tools folder contains the compiled RCSP library, which is necessary for using the VRPSolver extension.
 RCSP library is pre-compiled for three major operating systems (Mac OS, Linux, and Windows).
+Third-party libraries are also installed to the Tools folder.